weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 <img class="image" src="/img/weaviate_benchmark_setup.png" alt="Setup with Weaviate and benchmark machine" />

-For this benchmark, a GCP `c2-standard-30` (30 vCPU cores, 120 GB memory) machine was used.
-The benchmarking script itself was run form a secondary 8-core machine.
-The `c2-standard-30` was chosen for two reasons:
+For the purpose of this benchmark we've used two GCP instances within the same VPC:

+* **Benchmark** – a `c2-standard-30` instance with 30 vCPU cores and 120 GB memory – to host Weaviate.
+* **Script** – a smaller instance with 8 vCPU – to run benchmarking scripts.

+Note, the `c2-standard-30` was chosen for benchmarking for two reasons:

 * It is large enough to show that Weaviate is a highly-concurrent vector search engine and scales well while running thousands of searches across multiple threads.